 All around us, there are magnificent displays of large-scale, coordinated migration and survival.
 Schools of minnows forage for food and find it faster because they search together.
 A flock of starlings confuses and misleads predators.
 In motion together, each animal makes calculated adjustments that resonate around them, and yet there is no trace of the flock in the starling.
 Taken together, they are more than the sum of their parts.

-This website aggregates information to inspire and assist rapid-response support for caravans of asylum-seekers.
-With commotion, we can fight the militarization of borders, tear down border walls and break the regime that props them up.
+This website aggregates information to inspire and assist rapid-response support for the caravans of asylum-seekers traveling from Central America.
+With commotion, we can fight the militarization of borders, tear down border walls and break the greedy regimes that props them up.